 Tobacco in the US - Industry Context

-Cigarette value sales continue to climb despite tumbling volume
+Cigarette value sales growth slows in response to declining volume sales

 Minimum legal smoking age